 Young adults are the people most likely to have a smartphone or other mobile device on them at all times and may be receiving frequent notifications for news stories about violent crime.

 What’s more, young adults have good reasons to worry about a specific type of violent crime – mass shootings.
 Many of the most widely reported-on mass shootings have taken place in locations where young people are likely to be – in schools, in nightclubs, in movie theaters, and at concerts, for example.

-Today’s high schoolers and college-aged young adults have likely been through years of active shooter drills and needing to pass through metal detectors to get to where they’re going, even if they haven’t been directly affected by a mass shooting themselves.
+Today’s high schoolers and college-aged young adults have likely been through years of active shooter drills and need to pass through metal detectors to get to where they’re going, even if they haven’t been directly affected by a mass shooting themselves.

 It’s no wonder that the current generation of young adults sees gun violence as a challenge that menaces their generation in particular and that they will have to find ways to solve it.